| Case Law Brussels

 states that the rules of jurisdiction laid down by specialised conventions

 are not affected by that convention.
+In those circumstances, when verifying of

 its own motion whether it has jurisdiction with respect to that convention,